mvanzetti/thesis/readme.md

 	- *fantom*: set to True
 	- *overlap_type*: the type of the overlap (e.g.: any, within, equals, ...)
 	- *max_gap*: the eventually max gap applied (e.g.: if equals, max_gap could be 10, 20, ...)
+	- *overlap_min*: the minimum overlap (num of positions) that the algorithm must ensure

 	In this way is possibile to understand clearly the criteria applied to build the database and choose to produce different databases changing the criteria or the sources.
 - Extract the non-overlapping enhancers in an R dataframe and add the additional columns with encode=True, fantom=False